-The Best Natural Ways to Increase Serotonin
+The 4 Most Effective Ways To Increase Your Serotonin

 Do you often have negative thoughts racing through your mind?
 Do you notice that you are more lethargic, irritable, or sad for no reason?
 Our brain requires a balance of vital neurotransmitters that help to control our feelings of happiness or positive mood.

 You may have heard about dopamine, oxytocin, and endorphins as being contributing factors to feeling happy.
 Similar to these neurotransmitters, serotonin plays many important roles in the brain’s biochemistry and is intimately involved in facilitating sustained and deep sleep, maintaining healthy mood and self-confidence, even supporting a healthy appetite and social engagement.

 Our brains produce a naturally soothing neurotransmitter called serotonin, from before birth and all through life.
 Serotonin is the key hormone that stabilizes our mood, feelings of well-being, and happiness.
 Additionally, it helps decrease our worries and concerns and is associated with learning and memory.

 People who are clinically depressed often have very low levels of serotonin,” says Dr. Daniel Amen, MD.

 Some studies suggest that women produce 52 percent less serotonin than men.
 Levels seem to fluctuate with menstrual cycles, which may explain why women are more prone to depression.

 Less sunlight may also cause a drop in the neurotransmitter (chemical messengers that help the brain to function) serotonin, which in turn can initiate low mood.
 While serotonin levels may dip with less exposure to sunlight, many people suffer from low serotonin year-round.